How to Set Suggested Donation Amounts That Drive Conversions

 Are you wondering if suggesting donation amounts is worth it?

-When a potential donor reaches a donation page on your site, after “Should I give?” the big question they’ll have to answer is “How much should I give?”
+When a potential donor reaches a donation page on your site, the biggest question they’ll have to answer is, “How much should I give?”

 You see, humans are social creatures.
 We tend to make decisions based on the behavior of the people around us.
 We feel comfortable when we think we’re conforming to the group.

 Your charity, cause, or fund can capitalize on this need to conform by offering several suggested donation amounts on your donation landing page.
-You can’t force them to give a certain amount, but you’d be amazed how responsive people are to predetermined values.
+You can’t force them to give a certain amount, but you’d be amazed at how responsive people are to pre-determined values.

-For instance, when Loggerhead Marinelife Center in Juno Beach, FL (a nonprofit turtle hospital) began suggesting donation amounts as admission fees, they increased their average donation from $1 to $4 in just 30 days.
+When Loggerhead Marinelife Center in Juno Beach, FL (a non-profit turtle hospital) began suggesting donation amounts as admission fees, they increased their average donation from $1 to $4 in just 30 days.